Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

   Slack workspace and during in-class problem solving and discussion sessions.

-- Complete short and focused practical assignments that help you to master specific Python programming skills in the field of discrete structures.
+- Complete short and focused practical assignments that help you to master specific web programming skills using the course's main programming languages.

-- Complete extended laboratory assignments that help you to engineer and evaluate full-featured solutions to real-world programming challenges using newly developed knowledge about discrete mathematical structures.
+- Complete extended laboratory assignments that help you to engineer and evaluate full-featured solutions to real-world programming challenges using newly developed knowledge about web development techniques.

 ## Project Assessment